 There are dozens of options for child car seats.
 Your selection should be influenced by your child’s age, weight and height.
 Take a look at these car seat safety tips from the NHTSA’s website Parents Central for help selecting a car or booster seat.
 Some key points:

 - Always refer to your specific car seat manufacturer’s instructions.
 Read the owner’s manual on how to install the car seat using the seat belt or LATCH system, and check height and weight limits.

 - To maximize safety, keep your child in the car seat for as long as possible, as long as the child fits within the manufacturer’s height and weight requirements.

 - Keep your child in the back seat at least through age 12.

-- Put something you'll need, such as your cell phone, handbag, employee ID or brief case, on the floor board in the back seat.
+- When driving somewhere with your child, put something you'll need – your phone, handbag, employee ID or brief case – on the floor board in the back seat.

-- Get in the habit of always opening the back door of your vehicle every time you reach your destination to make sure no child has been left behind.
-This will soon become a habit.
-We call this the “Look Before You Lock” campaign.
+- Get in the habit of always opening the back door of your vehicle when you reach your destination, to make sure no child has been left behind.
+For more rationale on this, check out the government’s “Look Before You Lock” website.

 - Keep a large stuffed animal in the child's car seat when it’s not occupied.
-When the child is placed in the seat, put the stuffed animal in the front passenger seat.
-It's a visual reminder that anytime the stuffed animal is up front you know the child is in the back seat in a child safety seat.
+Then, when the child is placed in the seat, put the stuffed animal in the front passenger seat.
+It's a visual reminder: anytime that animal is up front you know the child is in the back.

 - When a child is missing, check vehicles and car trunks immediately.